oduameh/travelcleanandlegal/README.md

-# JapaWise - Nigerian Emigration Guide
+# Travel Clean & Legal - Nigerian Emigration Guide

 Your complete guide to relocating from Nigeria.
 Expert advice on visas, immigration, and building a new life abroad.

 ## 🌍 About

-JapaWise is a comprehensive resource for Nigerians looking to relocate internationally.
+Travel Clean & Legal is a comprehensive resource for Nigerians looking to relocate internationally.
 We cover:

 - **UK Immigration**: Skilled Worker Visa, Care Worker Visa, Student Visa, and more
 - **Canada Immigration**: Express Entry, Study Permits, PNPs